Considerations and Limitations

 Consider the following:

-- Veeam Data Cloud Vault is available in several edition options and Azure region settings.
+- Veeam Data Cloud Vault is available in several editions and backup storage regions.
 For more information, see Veeam Data Cloud Vault Editions Comparison.

 - There is no limit to the number of vaults per Veeam Data Cloud Vault subscription.

-- Veeam Data Cloud Vault only integrates with Veeam Backup & Replication, Microsoft Azure and Veeam Kasten.
+- Veeam Data Cloud Vault only integrates with Veeam Backup & Replication, Veeam Backup for Microsoft Azure and Veeam Kasten.
 You are not permitted to use it with other products to upload data.

-- Veeam Data Cloud Vault is backed by the Cool tier of Azure Blob storage.
+- Azure editions of Veeam Data Cloud Vault are backed by the Cool tier of Azure Blob storage.

 - You cannot seed data from the Azure Data Box device to Veeam Data Cloud Vault.